 Who Is Doug Emhoff?

 Born in Brooklyn, Doug Emhoff attended schools in California before launching his legal career in 1990.
 He eventually became a partner at the leading firms of Venable and DLA Piper, representing powerful clients in a series of high-profile cases.
-Emhoff is also known for his marriage to vice president-elect Kamala Harris, which will make him the first husband and Jewish spouse of a U.S. vice president.
+Emhoff is also known for his marriage to vice president Kamala Harris, which will make him the first husband and Jewish spouse of a U.S. vice president.

 Early Life and Education